Molly Meldrum: After Countdown

-In early December 2009, Meldrum interviewed UK singer and Britain's Got Talent runner-up, Susan Boyle.
-After signing with Seven to continue on Sunrise, Weekend Sunrise and Sunday Night he was unavailable for the 2010 season of Hey Hey It's Saturday.
-In February 2010, Meldrum was appointed King of Moomba – his second appointment – with Kate Ceberano as Queen of Moomba.
+In early December 2009, Meldrum interviewed UK singer and series 3 Britain's Got Talent runner-up, Susan Boyle.
+After signing with Seven to continue on Sunrise, Weekend Sunrise and Sunday Night, he was unavailable for the 2010 season of Hey Hey It's Saturday.
+In February 2010, Meldrum was appointed King of Moomba—his second appointment—with Kate Ceberano as Queen of Moomba.
 Since 2010 Meldrum has been a regular guest on Steve Vizard's daily radio show, commenting on sport, music, travel and current affairs.

 In late November 2011, at the ARIA Awards, Meldrum introduced Prime Minister of Australia, Julia Gillard, who inducted pop singer Kylie Minogue into the ARIA Hall of Fame.
 After the induction, Meldrum interviewed Minogue for MTV Australia.

 On 15 April 2012, at the annual Logie Awards, Meldrum was inducted into the Logie Hall of Fame.
 In a recorded segment, Elton John described him as having done more for the Australian music industry than anyone else.
-On 26 November 2014, Meldrum was inducted into the ARIA Hall of Fame, together with Countdown, by Marcia Hines and John Paul Young – Meldrum became the first non-artist to receive the accolade.
+On 26 November 2014, Meldrum was inducted into the ARIA Hall of Fame, together with Countdown, by Marcia Hines and John Paul Young—Meldrum became the first non-artist to receive the accolade.
 He also became the second person to be inducted in both the Logie and ARIA Halls of Fame.

 On 7 February 2016, the first part of a television biopic miniseries called Molly aired on Australian television, with Meldrum played by Samuel Johnson.
 It featured flashbacks of Meldrum's life and some actual footage of videos seen on Countdown.
 Unaired footage from his interview with Prince Charles showed Johnson as Meldrum but actual footage of Prince Charles as himself.
 Part two of the miniseries aired on 14 February 2016, with its final scene a moving salute to Meldrum as he returns to public life after a lengthy hospital stay.
 Actual footage of Meldrum himself receiving a standing ovation as he walks out with the aid of a walking stick ends the series.
 Johnson would win both an AACTA Award and a Logie Award for his portrayal of Meldrum; however, Meldrum's hijacking of Johnson's speech at the 2017 Logie Awards would lead to a rift between the two.